2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 250 OK\r\n

-The full harness — Makefile, lwipopts.h, altcp shim, driver, evil server, README — is in poc/ of the lwIP 2.2.1 source tree we audited.
+The full harness is in poc/ of the lwIP 2.2.1 source tree we audited.
+It includes Makefile, lwipopts.h, altcp shim, driver, evil server, and README.
 Build, two-pane run, shell.
 No tap interface, no QEMU, no root.

 What this looks like on a real device

-The harness shortcuts the network stack but not the bug.
-On a real RTOS/embedded build the same overflow fires at the same line of smtp.c, against the same struct smtp_session, with the same field offsets — only the surrounding environment changes.
+The harness shortcuts the network stack.
+The bug remains the same.
+On a real RTOS/embedded build the same overflow fires at the same line of smtp.c, against the same struct smtp_session, with the same field offsets.
 Three knobs decide how loud the resulting primitive is:

 Where the session lives.
-Most RTOS lwIP integrations let the application pass a pre-allocated smtp_session rather than rely on mem_malloc(); SMTP_STATE_MALLOC/SMTP_STATE_FREE can be redirected at compile time to a static buffer or a board-specific pool allocator.
-When the session sits in BSS, the overflow trampolines into whatever the linker placed next — often other lwIP state (tcp_pcb arrays, the memp pools), a small RTOS task control block, or another driver's static buffer.
-When it sits on the heap, you get the host allocator's adjacency: FreeRTOS heap_4 / heap_5 packs allocations contiguously and the bytes immediately after tx_buf are the next allocation's header, which gives you a classic free-list corruption primitive on the next pbuf_free.
+Most RTOS lwIP integrations let the application pass a pre-allocated smtp_session.
+SMTP_STATE_MALLOC/SMTP_STATE_FREE can be redirected at compile time to a static buffer or a board-specific pool allocator.
+When the session sits in BSS, the overflow reaches whatever the linker placed next: other lwIP state, a small RTOS task control block, or another driver's static buffer.
+When it sits on the heap, FreeRTOS heap_4 / heap_5 packs allocations contiguously.
+The bytes immediately after tx_buf are the next allocation's header, giving a free-list corruption primitive on the next pbuf_free.

 Where callback_fn points.
 On Linux userspace we pinned &pwn at 0x500000 for stable payload bytes.
-On a Cortex-M, function pointers are 4-byte little-endian thumb addresses with bit 0 set — bytes that are essentially guaranteed to be CR/LF-free, and bytes that the attacker can read out of the firmware image (or any leaked text-segment pointer) to compute a valid gadget address.
-The hijack target doesn't need to be a planted pwn(); any pre-existing function the attacker wants to call with mostly-zero arguments works (DMA-reset routines, image-update entry points, a serial-shell entrypoint left over from the bring-up build).
+On a Cortex-M, function pointers are 4-byte little-endian thumb addresses with bit 0 set.
+Those bytes are usually CR/LF-free, and the attacker can read them from the firmware image or a leaked text-segment pointer.
+Any pre-existing function the attacker wants to call with mostly-zero arguments can work: DMA-reset routines, image-update entry points, or a serial-shell entrypoint left over from bring-up.

 What the platform deploys against return-flow hijacks.
-Stock FreeRTOS / Zephyr / mbedOS on a Cortex-M0+/M3/M4 has no MMU, no ASLR, no W^X for SRAM; the bug is a deterministic indirect call to an attacker-chosen address.
-Cortex-M33/M55 with TrustZone-M can place lwIP in non-secure state with NSC veneers, which narrows the call target set but does not prevent the overwrite itself (the bug runs in non-secure code, on non-secure data, and the hijacked pointer is called from non-secure code).
-On Linux/userspace lwIP (the configuration our harness models — also used by libostrich, the AWS FreeRTOS Linux port, and several SDR/networking research kits) it's a function-pointer overwrite on the heap with all the usual ASLR/RELRO/CFI bypass questions in scope, and we demonstrated the primitive is reachable.
+Stock FreeRTOS / Zephyr / mbedOS on a Cortex-M0+/M3/M4 has no MMU, no ASLR, and no W^X for SRAM.
+The bug is a deterministic indirect call to an attacker-chosen address.
+Cortex-M33/M55 with TrustZone-M can place lwIP in non-secure state with NSC veneers, narrowing the call target set.
+The overwrite still occurs in non-secure code, on non-secure data, and the hijacked pointer is called from non-secure code.
+On Linux/userspace lwIP, the configuration our harness models, it is a function-pointer overwrite on the heap with the usual ASLR/RELRO/CFI questions in scope.
+We demonstrated reachability.

-The set of products this matters for is wide.
-The lwIP SMTP client appears in shipping firmware as the outbound notification path for industrial controllers (alarm mails on threshold trips), networked print servers, IPMI BMCs that send capture-on-event reports, solar/PV inverter monitors, and a long tail of "phone home" features that target operations mailboxes.
-None of those deployments expect the mail server to be hostile, and many of them are configured against an internal mail relay reached over an unauthenticated SMTP submission port — exactly the place where an attacker who has already landed inside the operational network turns the SMTP client into a code-execution beachhead on every device that talks to it.
+The lwIP SMTP client appears in shipping firmware as the outbound notification path for industrial controllers, networked print servers, IPMI BMCs, solar/PV inverter monitors, and "phone home" features that target operations mailboxes.
+Many deployments use an internal mail relay over an unauthenticated SMTP submission port.
+An attacker already inside the operational network can turn the SMTP client into a code-execution beachhead on every device that talks to it.

 The fix